 Now that your website has a domain, some basic content, and your SEO settings filled out, it’s time to let search engines know you’re up and running.
 Normally, new sites can take weeks or even months to show up on Google.
 You can speed up this process by submitting your URL via this link: https://www.google.com/webmasters/tools/submit-url

 You only need to do it once, so there is no need to keep entering your site into this page (tempting though it may be!)
-Check out this blog post for more on how indexing and search crawlers work.
+Check out this our SEO Basics for more on how indexing and search crawlers work.

 5. Sign up for Google Search Console and submit your sitemap